nandochen/pm-demo-202411001/readme.md

 Caused by: Failed create canister call.
 Caused by: Certificate is stale (over 240s).
 Is the computer's clock synchronized?"

-Restart dfx using "dfx stop && dfx start --background --clean"
+Restart dfx using "dfx stop && dfx start --clean"

 #### Q2.
+Response verification failed: Certification values not found

 Answer 2